 49. Take walks

-Your dog will enjoy exploring the neighborhood and he’ll benefit from the exercise.
+Your dog will enjoy exploring the neighborhood and they’ll benefit from the exercise.

 50. Talk to your dog

-Your canine companion won’t understand your words, but he will enjoy the sound of your voice.
+Your canine companion won’t understand your words, but they will enjoy the sound of your voice.
 You can also use different voice levels to praise or correct your dog’s behavior.

 51. Give treats